A Lot Has Changed in Travel: Here are 8 Ways to Get Ahead

-Even if you've traveled some throughout the pandemic and this travel resurgence, the usual tips and tricks to find cheap flights and get through the airport may have changed.
-And if you haven't flown in a while, your return to the skies will look much different than just a year or two ago.
+Even if you've traveled regularly throughout the pandemic and this ongoing travel resurgence, the usual tips and tricks to find cheap flights and get through the airport may have changed.
+This summer will be different.

-Here are a few easy ways to improve your travels and get ahead for your next trip, whether that's next month or not until next year.
+Here are a few easy ways to improve your travels and get ahead for your big summer trip.

 Follow the Flight First Rule